 Parabens are a class of widely used preservatives in cosmetic, pharmaceutical and food products.
 Their efficacy as a preservative, in combination with their low cost, the long history of their use, and the ineffectiveness of some natural alternatives explains why the use of parabens is so common.
 Fortunately, parabens are fairly easy to identify on product labels.
 The most common parabens are methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben.
 Just look for the word with -paraben at the end.
 Typically more than one paraben is used in a product, and they are often used in combination with other products against a broad range of microorganisms.
 They are typically used at levels ranging from 0.01% to .3% of the total product.
 Researchers have found that 90% of typical grocery items contain measurable amounts of parabens, which is why those who steer clear of potentially harmful personal care products often still carry parabens around in their bloodstream.

 What is my risk?

 At Bay Berry Bliss we want the informed customer to easily identify those products that they prefer.
-All of our all-natural products are paraben free.
-We try to offer paraben free alternatives for any of our products that do contain parabens.
+All of our all-natural products are paraben free; they don't use any preservatives.
+We do need to use preservatives in some of our products.
+All of those products use paraben-free preservatives.